assely/documentation/taxonomy.md

 <a name="using-taxonomy"></a>
 ## [Using taxonomy](#using-taxonomy)

-Injecting the taxonomy repository provides fluent access to it's terms.
+Injecting the taxonomy repository provides fluent access to its terms.
 However, you can also use `Term` facade.

 ```php
 Term::type('genres')->find(1);